lcnetdev/bflc-ontology/CONTRIBUTING.md

 # Guidelines

-This document describes the contribution process for the BIBFRAME Ontology.
+This document describes the contribution process for the BFLC extension vocabulary.

 ## Communication

-Please use the [Bibliographic Framework Transition Initiative Forum](mailto:BIBFRAME@LISTSERV.LOC.GOV) for general discussion, questions and feedback.

-## Contributing
-Please file issues in github for problems or questions with the ontology.

-No pull requests are accepted at this time.
+Just email people in the department, sheesh.
+Let's not make it too hard.

+Alternatively, open an issue and make it reasonably clear and detailed.